theiconic/php-ga-measurement-protocol/README.md

 }
 ```

-Take notice v1 won't receive more updates, you are encourage to update to v2.
+Take notice v1 is no longer maintained and lacks newer features (such as Debug and Hit validation), you are encourage to update to v2.

 ## Integrations
 You can use this package on its own, or use a convenient framework integration: